 USING THE S.T.O.P.
 PRINCIPLE TO DEAL WITH UPSETTING SITUATIONS

-It had been a pretty hectic week for Mrs K, Helen's mom.
-She ran two shifts and still had to pick up groceries before heading home.
-While in transit, she began to think about her other problems.
-The rent was almost due and her payment had been delayed due to an issue...
+It had been a pretty hectic week for Maggie.
+This week alone, she ran two shifts daily with less than four hours of sleep.
+On her last shift, she became overwhelmed.
+The rent was almost due and her payment had been delayed due to an issue with her bank account.
+She...

 OBSERVATORY AWe-Q Test